Levothyroxine and Ashwagandha: Can You Take Them Together?

 What should you do?

 People with Graves disease, toxic multinodular goiter, or a history of thyroiditis should generally avoid ashwagandha, since stimulating an already overactive gland adds risk without a clear benefit.
-Pregnant patients on levothyroxine should also avoid it: ashwagandha has not been adequately studied in pregnancy and animal data raise concerns.
+Pregnant people on levothyroxine should also avoid it, as it has not been adequately studied in pregnancy.
+Review the plan with your doctor or pharmacist.

 Which specific products are affected?

-• Standardized ashwagandha root extracts such as KSM-66 and Sensoril, typically dosed at 300 to 600 mg per day
+• Standardized ashwagandha root extracts such as KSM-66 and Sensoril

 • Whole-root ashwagandha capsules and powders